prevwong/craft.js/packages/docs/docs/api/useNode.md

 ```

 ### Usage within child components
-Since User Components are contextually bounded by the `Node` that they are being managed by, thus `useNode` can be used anywhere **within** the component tree.
+Since User Components are contextually bounded by the `Node` they are being managed by, `useNode` can be used anywhere **within** the component tree.

 In the previous example, we didn't actually need to forward refs from `CustomDragHandler` since it's bounded by the same `Node` as its parent.
 Instead, we can just use the connectors from `useNode` directly.